mthomps4/eas-testing/docs/10-doppler-envs-w-expo.md

 This means that to use Doppler, we need to `write` the `eas.json` when building.
 While we could make a script that does all that...
 It drives us to getting CI/CD running.

+> NOTE: Matt is currently looking into installing doppler-cli with Expo folks in a pre-hook to avoid having to manually write out `eas.json` in the action.
+TBD

 ## Last step

 Finally, as I mentioned we don't want to manage all the Build ENVs every go -- and there's still Versioning to think about.
 Lets look at what a full CI/CD would look like with GitHub Actions.